Income Tax Calculator

 Note that irrespective of the chosen regime, the basic income tax calculation formula remains the same.

-Here is the formula used by an online calculator for tax
+Here is the formula used by an online calculator for tax:

-How to Calculate Total Income Tax Liability?
+How to Calculate Income Tax Liability for Salaried Employee Under New Regime (FY25-26)?

 - The annual income comes from salary and other profits.

-- Components of income eligible for exemptions.
+- Components of income are eligible for exemptions.

 - Transport allowance and house rent.

-- Tax has already been paid through TDS.
+- Tax already paid through TDS.

 Note that you need to pay tax on your gross taxable income, as is evident from the mentioned formula.
 This is your total income minus all applicable exemptions and already paid taxes.